hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

             - when predestrian presses a button
             - signal goes to computer
             - to register a pedestrian is waiting to cross
+    - systems waits for a pre-set time
+    - computer sends signal to actuator
+        - to change traffic lights from green to red
+        - to chnage pedestrian control light to safe
+    - computer initiates count down for a pre-set time
+    - and sends signal to actuator
+        - to change traffic lights from red to green
+        - to change predestrian control light to unsafe
+    - outputs
+        - display above pedestrian button
+        - beeping sound
+        - red/amber/green lights that drivers see
+        - count down

 - street light
     - more economical